 Of course, the exact dates differ depending on where you’re shipping to and what service is being used.
 But it is well worth keeping these in mind for your retail calendar as they can be very powerful in creating a sense of urgency with potential customers.

-Try having a countdown on your website in the final few days leading up to the exact last moment you can take orders for Christmas delivery.
+Try having a countdown on your website or ‘Save the Date’ button in the final few days leading up to the exact last moment you can take orders for Christmas delivery.

 Last One Day Shipping Date: December 21st

 Last Two Day Shipping Date: December 20th

 December 25th & 26th 2017- Christmas & Boxing Day